310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 ## Translation Notes

 [^1]: Referring to <a href="/supervillain" target="_blank">Supervillain</a>, when Tetora was tasked to be a spy in a criminal organization.
-[^2]: The word for “delicate” is <em>sensai</em>, the same word Midori refers to Tetora, Chiaki, and himself in Epilogue 1 of <a href="/submarine/epilogue/#Chapter-1" target="_blank">Submarine</a> (Translated as “sensitive” in that story).
+[^2]: The word for “delicate” is <em>sensai</em>, and it can also mean “sensitive”.
+It was mentioned in Epilogue 1 of <a href="/submarine/epilogue/#Chapter-1" target="_blank">Submarine</a> (Translated as “sensitive” in that story).
 [^3]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Supernova" target="_blank">Supernova</a>.
 [^4]: Referring to Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine</a>.
 [^5]: Referring to <a href="/supervillain" target="_blank">Supervillain</a>, the agency that Tetora was a spy in for a while.
 [^6]: Kanata says “let's go” as you would in English, though it was written in hiragana in the text, implying it's said how you would in Japanese.
 [^7]: This is how Okinawans say “Welcome”.
-[^8]: Chiaki has mentioned this before in <a href="/submarine/ruthless_battlefield/#Chapter-8" target="_blank">Submarine, in Ruthless Battlefield 8</a>.
+[^8]: Chiaki has mentioned this before in <a href="/submarine/ruthless_battlefield/#Chapter-8" target="_blank">Submarine, Ruthless Battlefield 8</a>.
 [^9]: Referring to 2wink's Climax Event, <a href="https://twilightmalachite.tumblr.com/2x2" target="_blank">2x2</a>.
 [^10]: Midori literally says “mascot character” in Japanese here.
 This is a different term from Midori's favorite type of mascots, known as <em>yuruchara</em> (which are known to have odd but cute designs, unlike the typical mascot characters).
 [^11]: Ani-sama, lit.
 “Elder brother” with “sama”, a polite honorific used for names.
 [^12]: Mizusaba uses the 吾 (wa~) first-person pronoun to refer to himself.
 It's a formal pronoun to refer to oneself.
 [^13]: Mizusaba has no character model in the story.
-Since his name originates from a shark, I've decided to use a shark icon for the translation, so he can be identified.
+Since his name originates from a shark, I've decided to use a shark icon for the translation, so that he's identifiable.
 The icon used is <a href="https://iconduck.com/icons/114306/sharktale" target="_blank">this</a>.
 [^14]: The whale shark is extremely large, see <a href="https://en.wikipedia.org/wiki/Whale_shark" target="_blank">here</a>.
 [^15]: Mizusaba calling Kanata with “sama” implies a deep respect for him.
 In addition, as general knowledge, the <em>sama</em> honorific is also used to refer to superior beings, like gods, deities, etc.
 [^16]: The word for “monster” here is <em>kaibutsu</em> (怪物), usually referring to an ominous, strong-looking creature.
 [^17]: Referring to Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine, Nirai Kanai chapters</a>.
 [^18]: In Japanese, Kanata says the words “main house, primary line, branch house, supporting line” all in hiragana, since Kanata always speaks in hiragana.
-However, this can be confusing to comprehend due to the lack of kanji differentiating the words from each other.
+However, this can be confusing to comprehend due to the lack of kanji to differentiate the words from each other.
 Shinobu then repeats the same 4 words, but in kanji this time.
 I decided to add an English equivalent to simulate a similar feeling the original line had.
 Thank you to my proofreader ryuseipuka for coming up with the English localization!
 [^19]: Referring to Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine,</a> where Ryuseitai decides to help the locals.
 [^20]: Referring to <a href="/supervillain" target="_blank">Supervillain</a>, which occurs in Okinawa.
 [^21]: Originally, the wordplay is <em>basuke</em> (Basketball) with <em>risuke</em> (Reschedule).
 I tried to make an English equivalent of that.
+[^22]: This is mentioned in Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine</a>.
+[^23]: The cleansing ceremony was mentioned in <a href="https://ensemble-stars.fandom.com/wiki/Atlantis" target="_blank"><em>fine's</em> Climax event</a>.
+Specifically, this sort of ceremony is to ask permission from the god of the land to do construction in the area, and praying everything goes well with the construction.
+Read more <a href="https://tinytotintokyo.com/jichinsai-%E5%9C%B0%E9%8E%AE%E7%A5%AD-a-shinto-ceremony-for-building-a-house-in-japan" target="_blank">here</a>.
+[^24]: This expression was also mentioned in the chapter that Ryuseitai appeared <a href="/parallel_world" target="_blank">in Parallel World</a> (Ra\*bits' Climax event).
+[^25]: Gunkanjima, meaning “Battleship Island”, is an abandoned island that became a tourist attraction.
+See more <a href="https://en.wikipedia.org/wiki/Hashima_Island" target="_blank">here</a>.
+[^26]: Okunoshima, also known as “Rabbit Island”.
+See more <a href="https://en.wikipedia.org/wiki/%C5%8Ckunoshima" target="_blank">here</a>.
+[^27]: Closed circle of suspects is a common genre of detective novels, where there are only a set number of suspects possible for a murder.
+See more <a href="https://en.wikipedia.org/wiki/Closed_circle_of_suspects" target="_blank">here</a>.
+[^28]: Referring to what happened in <a href="/supervillain" target="_blank">Supervillain</a>.